 A Visitor (Business) subclass 600 visa granted in relation to an ABTC allows travel for short-stay business purposes as well as short non-business travel, such as to have a holiday or visit family and friends.
 Please see the Department of Home Affairs website for further information on ABTC travel

 Explore visa options on the Department of Home Affairs website for options to become a permanent resident or join a partner or family in Australia.

-Information on skilled work in Australia can be found on the Department of Home Affairs website.
+Information on skilled work in Australia, including the skilled occupation list, can be found on the Department of Home Affairs website.

 There are visa options available for current or former Australian permanent residents, or former Australian citizens to re-enter Australia.